kaliNight/Text_editor_application_for_pc/README.md

-# Text-editor
+# Text Editor application for pc
-This setup is for editing the text
+This is the application to edit the text.